Ibarca/Portfolio/README.md

-# ABC Report for Category Management (SQL + BigQuery + Google Sheets) with syntetic data
+# ABC Revenue Analysis & SKU Prioritization for Category Management (SQL + BigQuery + Google Sheets) with syntetic data

 ## Overview
 This project showcases a production-ready analytical dataset built entirely with BigQuery SQL and integrated with Google Sheets to enable automated, scalable reporting for Category Management teams, using synthetic data.